Boulder Faculty Assembly Meeting

 E. Next Meeting

-The next regular meeting of the Boulder Faculty Assembly will be the Senate meeting on Thursday, November 6, 4:00 to 5:30 p.m. in the Fleming Law Building, room 156.
+The next regular meeting of the Boulder Faculty Assembly will be on Thursday, October 7, from 4:00 to 5:30 p.m. in the Fleming Law Building, room 156.
+Guest speakers will be Michael Grant, Martin Bickman, and Peter Simons presenting on the Institute for Ethical and Civic Engagement and Sgt.
+Gary Arai will speak on the campus laptop registration program.

 The Chair thanked everyone for attending and the meeting was adjourned.